Tarmean/tarmean.github.io/OpenRec.md

 Note that the transformation didn't cover all constructors.
 The default base-case is the identity transform, and `recurse` automatically targets all child-expressions
 .
 Here, the datatypes are fairly small so a manual implementation would be easy.
-Even small real languages are much larger, though, and GHC's typechecking AST has over a hundred of constructors!
+Even small real languages are much larger, though, and GHC's typechecking AST has over a hundred  constructors!
 No wonder Haskell has so many approaches to generic programming.

 By abstracting over an applicative, queries are just a special kind of transform with a MonadWriter constraint: